-Next Nancy puts in an hour on a personal project—a children's book written by a friend of hers who asked her to illustrate it.
-She will probably never see a dime from this, but she gets to draw cute little animals!
+By 11:30AM, the search engine is exhausted.
+Nancy puts in an hour on a personal project—a children's book written by a frien who asked her to illustrate it.
 The book is called The Selfish Shellfish, and is about a self-obsessed crab named Mortimer who must learn to share and get along with others.
-In the process, he also helps another crab named Douglas get over his crippling shyness.
-By the time Mortimer is done with him, Douglas is able to...come out of his shell.
+How great would it be to draw those cute little animals and get paid for it?

 Okay, so maybe she'll get paid for it.
 The children's market is highly competitive, and children are the pickiest customers imaginable.
 But Nancy knows you don't get ahead in life by being shellfish (she read it in a book somewhere), so she always says yes to a friend in need.

 Nancy leaves her apartment at 1:00PM to run some errands.
 First stop is an art store to pick up some supplies; she burns her way through colored pencils and ink pens pretty quickly, and she needs to stock back up on both.

 On her way out of the store, she also makes an impulse purchase, buying a large Styrofoam ball and four yards of patterned cloth.
 She's not exactly sure what she's going to do with them, but she'll think of something.